MarvinLvn/voice-type-classifier/README.md

 - CHI stands for other child speech
 - SPEECH stands for speech :)

-Our model's architecture is based on SincNet [3].
+Our model's architecture is based on SincNet [[3]](https://github.com/mravanelli/SincNet/) and LSTM layers.
+Details can be found in our paper [[1]](https://arxiv.org/abs/2005.12656).
-The code mainly relies on pyannote-audio [2], an awesome python toolkit for building neural building blocks that can be combined to solve the speaker diarization task.
+The code mainly relies on pyannote-audio [[2]](https://github.com/pyannote/pyannote-audio), an awesome python toolkit for building neural building blocks that can be combined to solve the speaker diarization task.

 ### How to use ?